idvorkin/idvorkin.github.io/_d/SustainableWork.md

 ### How do we make it easier to to achieve work life balance on my team

 Work life balance requires organizational mechanisms and care, and here are some of ours.
-After describing our mechanisms, I'll I'll describe Veronica's (not her real name) experience, which highlights many of the thing my organizations do to support work life balance.
+After describing our mechanisms, I'll I'll describe Veronica's experience, which highlights many of the things that my teams do to support work life balance.

 **Unlimited paid time off** To encourage people to take care of themselves, we have [unlimited time off](https://www.entrepreneur.com/article/269989).
-Some people take advantage of this naturally, but others require encouragement :) For example, this year July 4th was a Wednesday, so I encouraged folks to be "sick" either Monday/Tuesday or Thursday/Friday.
-As another example, when folks do an internal transfer into my team I encourage them to take a few weeks off as there are so few opportunities to take time off with a completely clear head.
+Some people take advantage of this naturally, but others require encouragement :) For example, this year July 4th was a Wednesday, so I removed two days of capacity from everyone's sprint and told them to be "sick" either Monday/Tuesday or Thursday/Friday.
+As another example, when folks do an internal transfer into my team I encourage them to take a few weeks off to refresh and reset.

 **Realistic expectations for work deliverables** Anxiety is the difference between expectations and reality.
 To leave work at work, you need to feel good about the work you're doing.
 Everyone gets work assignments that they won't be able to deliver.
 Regardless of if it happens because of a skill gap, the assignment being harder then expected, or unexpected life events, we'll quickly figure out what is realistic for you to deliver and what help you need to feel good.
 If the assignment needs to get done before you can do it,  we'll re-prioritize work others are doing to get you the help you need to succeed.
 In a nutshell, I know you're doing your best, and the team's got your back.

 *I'm getting closer on this section, but something still isn't fitting right - does this need a concrete example?
 A better description, ponder.
 Is this just important to me?*

-**Flexible hours from wherever want to be** Everyone achieves work life balance differently, so the team does everything it can think of to make it easier to watch your daughter's soccer game, get your car to the mechanic, or work from another country.
-For example, all our meeting are between 10 and 4, we use group messenger (Slack/Chime) heavily, we have meetings in rooms with video conferencing, and we have high quality microphones for ad-hoc conversations like stand up.
-I work remotely all the time, so if the experience sucks, I'm very incentivized to fix it.
+**Flexible hours from wherever want to be** Everyone achieves work life balance differently, so the team does everything it can think of to make it easier to watch your daughter's soccer game, get your car to the mechanic, or go for an afternoon jog.
+For example, all our meetings are between 10 and 4, we use group messenger (Slack/Chime) heavily, we have meetings in rooms with video conferencing, and we have high quality microphones for ad-hoc conversations like stand up.
+I work remotely at least once a month, so if the experience sucks, I'm very incentivized to fix it.

-**Humans are not resources/fungible/the sum of thier deliverables** Everyone on my team is a 3-dimensional human with different wants, needs strengths and weaknesses.
+**Humans are not resources/fungible/the sum of their deliverables** Everyone on my team is a 3-dimensional human with different wants, needs strengths and weaknesses.

-*Hymn, this one also needs work but here's some of the ideas*
+*This section is really rough, brain dumping*

 When you say "I need to" ... the answer is YES.
 One on ones are not status reports - they are your time to spend as you wish.
 We build relationships as people (if you want).